 Step 2: Connect Google Analytics to Your WordPress Site

 Now, you’ll have to set up Google Analytics on your WordPress website.
 Simple stuff with ExactMetrics!

 The plugin adds Google Analytics tracking to your WordPress site without coding.
 Just follow the steps in the setup wizard to get started.

-For more details, check out our guide on how to properly add Google Analytics to your WordPress website.
+For more details on getting started, check out our guide on how to properly add Google Analytics to your WordPress website.

 Head to ExactMetrics » Settings » Engagement.
 On that page, scroll down to Link Attribution.

 That’s it!
-You now have enhanced link attribution enabled and ready to go.
+You now have enhanced link attribution enabled and are ready to go.

 These reports are different than other Google Analytics reports because, well, they’re not in Google Analytics.
-Instead, you’ll get to look at these numbers laid out right on your site.
+Instead, you’ll get to look at these numbers laid out on your site using an extension.

 To start, you’ll need to be using Google Chrome.
 If you don’t currently have it, download it here.

 Once you have Chrome installed, you’ll need the Page Analytics extension.
 Do note that the extension is no longer supported by Google, meaning it doesn’t get updates.
 But, it still works well for most users!